mojowebinc/mojowebinc.github.io/_posts/communication/2016-06-01-newsletter.md

 <p><i>by Change Manager</i></p>
 When you think about the <b>NewSystem</b> implementation, it’s natural to think about computers and software.
 However, a perfectly functioning system means little if employees don’t know how to operate it or how it affects their day-to-day work.
 The purpose of Change Management is to handle these “people related” issues to ensure a smooth transition from <b>Legacy</b> to <b>NewSystem</b>.

-Managers and key users are already taking part in <b>ProjectLogic</b> Organization Workshops to assess and document the changes to business rules, work processes and role requirements.
+Managers and key users are already taking part in <span style="font-family: Times; font-weight: bold">ProjectLogic</span> Organization Workshops to assess and document the changes to business rules, work processes and role requirements.
 The impacts identified in these workshops will drive our Change Management efforts by providing content for communication, training and updated HR documentation.

 To ensure that all employees understand the specific changes found in the workshops, we will provide regular communications such as newsletters, posters and brief discussions at your team meetings.
 In addition, we will be holding department sessions where your managers and key users will walk you through the new business process and answer any questions you have.